-Biography: Chris is a second year Ph.D. student in physical anthropology.
-His thesis research focused on palate shape as a forensic indicator of ancestry and finding an analytical method for using it that is acceptable under the Daubert standard.
+Biography: Chris is a fourth year Ph.D. candidate in physical anthropology.
+His thesis research focused on palate shape as a forensic indicator of ancestry and finding an analytical method for its application that is acceptable under the Daubert evidentiary standard.
 While at LSU, Chris worked in the Forensic Anthropology and Computer Enhancement Services (FACES) Lab, under Ms. Mary Manhein.
 In that position he gained invaluable experiences with the field recovery of remains, forensic casework, and disaster response.
 Currently he remains interested in the estimation of ancestry, but has broadened his scope.
-His research now focuses on whether underlying genetic differences between North and South Europe are reflected in the skeletal morphology and whether the differences would be useful in the context of forensic identification.
+His research now focuses on combining the information available from the cranium and the dentition in the forensic estimation of ancestry.
+As methods in forensic anthropology are subjected to more rigorous standards, the expansion and refinement of methods is always needed.
 Although forensics and in particular ancestry estimation are his passion, Chris is interested in all of physical anthropology, having gained experience with dental anthropology and paleoanthropology.
-Unrelated to his physical anthropology research, he is interested in one day exploring the anthropology of comic books in the United States.

-· Maier C, Zhang K, Manhein MH, Li X. Palate Shape and Depth: A Shape-Matching and Machine Learning Method for Estimating Ancestry from Human Skeletal Remains.
-Journal of Forensic Sciences (submitted)
+• Maier, C.A., Zhang, K. Manhein, M.H., Li, X. Palate Shape and Depth: A Shape-Matching and Machine Learning Method for Estimating Ancestry from Human Skeletal Remains.
+J Forensic Sci.
+2015; 60 (5) (in press).

 • Maier, C.A., Zhang, K., Manhein, M.H., Li, X., 2014: Palate Shape and Depth: A Shape-Matching and Machine-Learning Method for Estimating Ancestry from Skeletal Remains.
 Poster presented at the American Academy of Forensic Sciences 66th Annual Scientific Meeting, Seattle, Washington, February 17-22.